Jack Ryan (character): Concept and creation

 Clancy developed the Jack Ryan character while working as an insurance agent in Maryland, drawing extensively from his early interests and personal background.
 Clancy, who grew up in an Irish-American family in Baltimore and was unable to serve in the military due to nearsightedness, developed a passion for military history and strategy from an early age.
 He was described as a "nerd" who enjoyed playing military board games and was an avid reader of military history books and science fiction.

 The author's research methodology became central to his character and world-building process.
 Many of Clancy's insurance clients were former nuclear submariners, both officers and enlisted personnel, whose expertise he systematically gathered.
 He conducted extensive research using military publications such as Armed Forces Weekly and Jane's Defence Weekly, and collaborated with subject experts ranging from Soviet defectors to retired Air Force generals.
 Clancy based his first novel on the real-life attempted defection of the crew of the Soviet frigate Storozhevoy to Sweden.

 According to character sketches discovered by the U.S. Naval Institute, Clancy originally envisioned Ryan as born in the 1950s, the son of a Baltimore police officer and hospital nurse.
 The character was designed to attend Clancy's own alma mater, Loyola High School, and earn an economics degree from Boston College before joining the United States Marine Corps.
-The detailed background included Ryan's career path from a helicopter crash injury during military service, through work at Merrill Lynch, to eventual recruitment by the CIA while working as an associate editor with the U.S. Naval Institute.
+The detailed background included Ryan's career path from a helicopter crash injury during military service, through work at Merrill, to eventual recruitment by the CIA while working as an associate editor with the U.S. Naval Institute.

 The character of Jack Ryan was modeled partly on former Director of Central Intelligence Robert Gates, with Clancy telling Gates that "You know, for the first several novels, I pretty much modeled Ryan's career on yours".
 This grounding in real-world intelligence careers helped establish the series' commitment to authenticity in depicting government operations and military technology.

 Background

 Early life

 Ryan was born on May 17, 1950, to an Irish Catholic family in Baltimore, Maryland.
 His father, Emmett William Ryan, was a homicide lieutenant for the Baltimore Police Department and World War II veteran, while his mother, Catherine Burke Ryan, was a nurse.
 Ryan also had a younger sister who lived in Seattle.

-After graduating from Boston College with a bachelor’s degree, (Note: As depicted in The Cardinal of the Kremlin) Ryan became a lieutenant with the United States Marine Corps while also passing the Certified Public Accountant exam.
+After graduating from Boston College with a bachelor's degree in economics, (Note: As depicted in The Cardinal of the Kremlin) Ryan became a lieutenant with the United States Marine Corps while also passing the Certified Public Accountant exam.
 However, his military career was cut short after three months when his platoon's helicopter crashed during a NATO exercise over Crete, which badly injured his back.
 After a lengthy recovery process where he became addicted to pain medications, Ryan was discharged from the Marine Corps.
-He later took a position with Wall Street investment firm Merrill Lynch at its Baltimore office.
+He later took a position with Merrill at its Baltimore office.